University of Exeter: The IDEAL-2 project

 - Centres of Excellence: Revolutionising dementia care research

-- Newcastle University: The PRI-DEM project
+- Newcastle University: The Pri-Dem project

 - You are here: University of Exeter: The IDEAL-2 project

-- University College London: The NIDUS project
+- Queen Mary University of London: The NIDUS project

 It is vitally important that people with dementia are able to live as well as possible and to have a good quality of life.
 However, very little is known about how to improve quality of life for people with dementia.